iuliaferoli/ADF_workshop/WorkshopInstructions.md

     * choose the file you uploaded in the storage account and enable first row as header

 ![](https://github.com/iuliaferoli/ADF_workshop/blob/master/img/createdataset.PNG?raw=true)
-You know have your input dataset.
+You now have your input dataset.

 ### C. Create and run pipeline & dataflow

 9. Go on the "Author" tab on the left of the screen and create a new Pipeline
 10. Create a Data Flow activity in the pipline by selecting it from under "Data Transformation" (or searching for it) and dragging it onto the middle screen.

 11. Choose create new data flow in the UI pop-up; and select Mapping Data Flow
 12. Click on `Add Source` step at the beginning of the data flow.